awab-ml/iatoolkit/docs/programming_guide.md

 ### 3.3 Dispatcher (`dispatcher_service.py`)

 **Purpose**: The Dispatcher is the central router between the LLM’s tool/function calls and the actual business logic implemented per company.
-It takes a high‑level request (typically coming from the LLM or an API endpoint), resolves which company and tools are involved, and then orchestrates the execution of the appropriate methods on the company service.
+It takes a high‑level request (typically coming from the iatoolkit chat or an API endpoint), resolves which company and tools are involved, and then orchestrates the execution of the appropriate methods on the company service.

 The Dispatcher is the bridge between: